slatedocs/slate/source/includes/_motionenginepackets.md

 |:----------------:|:-------------:|:----:|:-------------------:|:--------:|
 |       0x01       |      0x10     | CRC  |0x0D (LockHeadingRef)| Reserved |

+In response, Neblina will only send an acknowledge packet to indicate the successful receipt of the command issued by the host.

 #### SetAccRange Command
 This command sets the accelerometer full-scale range to either 2G (Mode 0), 4G (Mode 1), 8G (Mode 2), or 16G (Mode 3).
 The default mode is 2G.
 Byte#8 will be set to 0, 1, 2, or 3, representing the mode.
 The overall SetAccRange packet has the following structure:

 | Byte 0 (subsystem) | Byte 1 (length) | Byte 2 (CRC) | Byte 3 (command) |Byte 4-7|Byte 8| Bytes 9-19 |
 |:------------------:|:---------------:|:------------:|:----------------:|:------:|:----:|------------|
 |        0x41        |       0x10      |      CRC     |0x0E (SetAccRange)|Reserved| Mode |  Reserved  |

+In response, Neblina will only send an acknowledge/error packet to indicate the validity and receipt of the command issued by the host.